3DTopia/Imagine360/README.md

 ## 📷 Quick Demos（only show panoramic video here）
-More results can be found on our [Project Gallery](https://ys-imtech.github.io/projects/Imagine360/). <b>We highly recommend using a mobile phone to access the [website(use Chrome browser)](https://ys-imtech.github.io/projects/Imagine360/) for device motion tracking, enhancing the immersive quality of the VR interactive experience. </b>
+More results can be found on our [Project Gallery](https://ys-imtech.github.io/projects/Imagine360/).

 <table class="center">